lenn0n/devGuide/frontend/beginners-guidelines.md

 **Idempotent API** - idempotent is an HTTP approach that a single request can have same effect with multiple requests.

 **DOM vs. Virtual DOM** - DOM or Document Object Model is a representation of content or structure in the web.
-On the other side, VDOM is an abstraction of the DOM.
+On the other side, **VDOM** is an abstraction of the DOM.
 Its more like a blueprint of DOM.
 React uses VDOM to update the DOM efficiently.

 **React Lifecycle** - In react, there is two components that uses different Lifecycle method.
-In class-based component, they have componentDidMount, c...DidUnmount, c...willMount and c...willUnmount.
-In function-based component, there are two: useEffect and useLayoutEffect.
+In **class-based** component, they have componentDidMount, c...DidUnmount, c...willMount and c...willUnmount.
+In **function-based** component, there are two: useEffect and useLayoutEffect.

-**REST and GrapQL** - the difference between these two are, in REST API, it can have multiple endpoints and uses HTTP methods like, POST, GET, PUT, PULL and DELETE.
-In GraphQL, they have Query and Mutations and uses only one endpoint for the entire application.
+**REST and GrapQL** - the difference between these two are, in **REST** API, it can have multiple endpoints and uses HTTP methods like, POST, GET, PUT, PULL and DELETE.
+In **GraphQL**, they have Query and Mutations and uses only one endpoint for the entire application.

 **Library vs. Framework** - these are a group of pre-written codes.
-A library is function that you call inside your app.
-ReactJS is one of the popular libraries.
-While on the other hand, framework is a scaffold and wraps your entire application to make your development easier.
+A **library** is a function that you call inside your app.
+ReactJS is one of the popular jss libraries.
+While on the other hand, **framework** is a scaffold and wraps your entire application to make your development easier.

-**ECMAScript vs. Javascript** - the only difference between these two is, the ECMAScript is the Standard or Spec of the web and Javascript is the implementation of that spec.
+**ECMAScript vs. Javascript** - the only difference between these two is, the **ECMAScript** is the Standard or Spec of the web and **Javascript** is the implementation of that spec.

-**Require vs. Import** - require is commonjs or known as ES5 while on the other hand, import is an ES6.
+**Require vs. Import** - require is **commonjs or known as ES5** while on the other hand, import is an **ES6**.

 **TreeShaking** - is an approach of optimizing bundles, removing unwanted codes, white spaces that significantly improves overall web performance.